Ukraine

 Voluntary medical insurance could offer different additional options, some of the most popular being:

-• Coverage of exclusions from the agreement.
-These are usually offered within certain corporate limits and could include things like war-related risks and veteran’s support.
+- Coverage of exclusions from the agreement.
+These are typically offered within specific corporate limits and may include items such as war-related risks and veterans’ support.

-• Mental Health support, including individual sessions and lectures from general practitioners/ psychologists, etc. Wellness benefits include access to swimming pools and gyms or compensation for a gym membership.
+- Mental Health support, including individual sessions and lectures from general practitioners, psychologists, and other professionals.
+Wellness benefits include access to swimming pools and gyms, as well as compensation for a gym membership.

 Administrative Organizations